MarkD833/RCBUS-68xxx/c_code/README.md

 ### Fern (Pixel Plotting) Demonstration
 The code in the TMS9918A-Fern folder is a 68K version of the fern demonstration and does 2048 plots before exiting.

+---

+## V9958A
+The demonstrations below are based on the demonstration code of the same name by Dean Netherton for his HDMI for RC board based around a Tang Nano 20K FPGA module.

+### Dots
+The code in the V9958-Dots folder demonstrates plotting pixels.
+It's not quite the same as Deans original demo code as I have yet to implement a function to return pseudo-random numbers but it serves to demonstrate the plotting functionality.

+### Lines
+The code in the V9958-Lines folder demonstrates drawing lines.
+It's not quite the same as Deans original demo code as I have yet to implement a function to return pseudo-random numbers so it simply draws a rectangular box on the screen instead.

+### Mbrot
+The code in the V9958-Mbrot folder demonstrates the plotting of a mandelbrot set.
+I had to implement my own fabs() function as I don't have a libm (maths) library.